Jaguar XJ (X351): XJR (2013–2019)

-Introduced in 2013, the XJR is a high performance variant of the XJ.
-Available in short and long wheelbase configurations, it includes a 5.0-litre supercharged V8 engine rated at 550 PS and 680 Nm, an increased top speed to 280 kph, eight-speed automatic transmission with a bespoke tuning for the XJR, a new front splitter and aerodynamic sill section combined with an additional rear spoiler and unique 'R' bonnet louvres, Electronic Active Differential and Dynamic Stability Control systems calibrated to enhance handling characteristics, new 20-inch 'Farallon' forged alloy wheels with bespoke Pirelli low-profile tyres, semi-aniline leather, a choice of veneers and contrasting stitching on the seats.
+Introduced in 2013, the XJR is a high-performance variant of the XJ.
+Available in standard and long wheelbase configurations, it includes a 5.0-litre supercharged V8 engine rated at 550 PS and 680 Nm, an increased top speed to 280 kph, eight-speed automatic transmission with a bespoke tuning for the XJR, a new front splitter and aerodynamic sill section combined with an additional rear spoiler and unique R bonnet louvres, Electronic Active Differential and Dynamic Stability Control systems calibrated to enhance handling characteristics, new 20-inch Farallon forged alloy wheels with bespoke Pirelli low-profile tyres, semi-aniline leather, a choice of veneers, and contrasting stitching on the seats.

 The XJR was initially unveiled at 2013 New York Auto Show, followed by the 2013 Goodwood Festival of Speed.
 The US model went on sale as 2014 model year vehicle.

 Transmissions

 All models include ZF 8HP eight-speed automatic transmission.